-Great sales personnel stick to the 3-point rule.
+Great salespeople stick to the 3-point rule.
 They never have more than 3 central ideas in their presentation.

 Also, in each one of their slides, they never have more than 3 pieces of information.

-6. Always be ready for a verbal sales pitch
+6. Always be ready for a great verbal pitch

 One good way would be to internalize your written presentation.
 Practice delivering your sales pitch without any slides, animation, etc.

-It would also be a good idea to identify some commonly asked questions and your answers.
+It would also be a good idea to find some commonly asked questions and your answers.
 In general, no-slide presentations are ice breakers and quite effective in starting conversations.

 7. Setting the agenda

-So instead of catering to every problem, specify the problem you want to eliminate and customize the solution as per the audience.
+So instead of catering to every problem, specify the problem you want to address and customize the solution as per the audience.

 8. Be specific

-Avoid high-sounding words, platitudes, and jargons.
+Avoid high-sounding words, platitudes, and jargon.
 Use easy to understand terms, and be specific to the agenda.
-Always focus on meeting your objectives, and never stray from them.
+Always focus on meeting your goals, and never stray from them.

 A convincing sales pitch is focused, devoid of ego, and personalized.